|

 to little girls, that jewelry will make them

-I don't come across too many treasure chests
+better people.
+Then again, it's not like people come across too many treasure chests

-in my day-to-day life.
+in their day-to-day lives.
 Although there was

 that one time they found a guy's body chopped